 Cousins et al. (1998) found that by increasing the length of the angle leg, the fatigue performance of connection angles could be improved.
 This approach enhances the joint compliance.
 Interestingly, however, two different angles were implemented by Cousins as replacement angles and monitored, revealing that the thinner angle (Type D) was more susceptible to fatigue cracking than the thicker angle (Type G) with the longer leg dimension.
-Figure 6.34 shows the two angles used.
-The Type D angle was a L6 x 6 x 3/8 inch and the Type G was a L8 x 6 x 1/2 inch.
+Figure 5-34 shows the two angles used.
+The Type D angle was an $L6 \times 6 \times {}^{3}/{}{8}$ inch and the Type G was an $L8 \times 6 \times {}^{1}/{}{2}$ inch.
 This suggests that when increasing the leg dimensions is possible, it may improve performance more than simply replacing with a thinner angle.
 However, it may not be feasible to replace angles with ones having longer leg dimensions since it would require new holes, or a slight side shift of the connected element to reuse existing fastener holes, in the floorbeam or girder web plates.
 Typically, new holes would not be a problem, but this should be checked by a qualified engineer.
-Paasch and DePiero (1999) found that increasing the angle leg from 4 inches to 6 inches (i.e., increasing the gage length on the outstanding angle leg), reduced the stress range in the angle by 40 percent.
+Paasch and DePiero (1999) found that increasing the angle leg from 4 inches to 6 inches (i.e., increasing the gauge length on the outstanding angle leg) reduced the stress range in the angle by 40 percent.
+Note that the increased angle leg length is that parallel with the girder/floorbeam, not the stringer/floorbeam.